Installing Sophos Firewall on a mini PC

 Overview of Sophos Firewall features

-Sophos Firewall is a full-featured network appliance in software form.
-It provides packet and stateful inspection, NAT, VPN (site-to-site and remote), intrusion prevention, web and application filtering, and SSL inspection.
-On a mini PC it runs as the gateway for a home network, replacing a cheap router with something I can control and audit.
-I focus on the features you will actually use: firewall rules, NAT, DHCP, DNS forwarding and a basic VPN.
+Sophos Firewall is software that behaves like a network appliance.
+It gives packet and stateful inspection, NAT, VPN for site-to-site and remote access, intrusion prevention, web and application filtering, and SSL inspection.
+On a mini PC, I use it as the gateway for a home network, replacing a cheap router with something I can actually control and audit.
+The bits that matter day to day are the firewall rules, NAT, DHCP, DNS forwarding and a basic VPN.

-A firewall sits between your devices and the internet.
-It stops unsolicited inbound traffic.
-It gives a simple way to enforce outbound rules when a device gets compromised.
-For a home network security posture, a configured firewall reduces attack surface and makes lateral movement harder.
-I recommend treating the mini PC as a dedicated gateway, not a multifunction box running random services.
+The firewall sits between your devices and the internet.
+It blocks unsolicited inbound traffic.
+It also gives you a clean way to restrict outbound traffic if a device gets compromised.
+For a home network, that cuts the attack surface and makes lateral movement harder.
+I treat the mini PC as a dedicated gateway, not a box running other random services.

-Compared with consumer routers, Sophos Firewall offers clearer rule granularity and better logging.
-Compared with open-source projects like pfsense or OPNsense, Sophos gives an integrated, polished web UI and layered features out of the box.
-It is less hobbyist than pfsense and more appliance-like.
-Pick the tool that matches how much time you want to spend.
-I choose Sophos when I want a managed-feeling web UI but still full control.
+Compared with consumer routers, Sophos Firewall gives clearer rule control and better logs.
+Compared with pfsense or OPNsense, it feels more like a managed appliance and less like a hobby project.
+Pick the one that matches how much time you want to spend.
+I use Sophos when I want a web UI that feels polished without giving up control.

 Requirements for mini PC

-Check CPU, RAM and storage before you begin.
-Aim for at least a dual-core CPU, 4 GB RAM as a minimum and a flash or SSD drive with 32 GB free.
-Intel or Intel-compatible network controllers give the fewest surprises.
-WiFi on the mini PC is fine for lab use, but use a separate access point for production.
-Ensure the mini PC has two NICs if you want physical separation of WAN and LAN, or plan to use VLANs.
+Check the CPU, RAM and storage before you start.
+A dual-core CPU is the minimum I would bother with, 4 GB RAM is the floor, and 32 GB of flash or SSD space gives enough room to work with.
+Intel or Intel-compatible network controllers tend to cause fewer problems.
+WiFi on the mini PC is fine for a lab, but I would use a separate access point for anything serious.
+If you want physical separation of WAN and LAN, the mini PC needs two NICs.
+If not, plan on VLANs.

-Back up any existing data.
-Connect one NIC to the internet-facing port and another to a switch or a single client machine for the LAN.
-If the device supports boot order, set USB or external media first.
-Connect a keyboard and monitor for the initial installation, or ensure IPMI/serial access is ready if headless.
+Back up anything you care about first.
+Connect one NIC to the internet-facing port and the other to a switch or a single client machine for the LAN.
+If the firmware supports it, set USB or external media first in the boot order.
+For the initial install, I prefer a keyboard and monitor.
+If you are doing it headless, have IPMI or serial access ready before you start.

-Download the appropriate Sophos Firewall ISO from Sophos’s official download page and read the release notes.
-Verify the ISO checksum when provided.
-On Linux run:
+Download the correct Sophos Firewall ISO from the official Sophos download page and read the release notes.
+If a checksum is provided, check it.
+On Linux:

-- Compare the output with the vendor checksum.
+Compare the output with the vendor checksum.
+If it does not match, stop there.

 Step 1: Creating a bootable USB drive